chef/chef-oss-practices/contributors/guide/README.md

 Chef Software maintains over 500 software repositories in multiple GitHub organizations such as [chef](https://github.com/chef), [inspec](https://github.com/inspec), and [habitat-sh](https://github.com/habitat-sh).
 Each repository has beginner-friendly issues that have been labeled to help new contributors.

-For example, [habitat-sh/habitat](https://github.com/habitat-sh/habitat) has [help wanted](https://github.com/habitat-sh/habitat/labels/T-help-wanted) and [E-Easy](https://github.com/habitat-sh/habitat/labels/E-easy) labels for issues that should not need deep knowledge of the codebase.

-Some repos will use the `Good First Issue` label.
-This indicates that members have committed to providing [extra assistance](/contributors/guide/help-wanted.md) for new contributors.
-As a note: while many of the Chef Software Inc. repositories have the `Good First Issue` labels already, they are still being applied throughout the community.
+Issues ideal for first time contributors are labeled with the "Status: Good First Issue" label.
+These issues can be resolved without an in depth understanding of the codebase.
+Once you feel more confident working in a particular project codebase you can also look at issues tagged with the "Status: Help Wanted" issue.
+These issues require additional knowledge of the project codebase, but are ideal for community contributors.

-Another good strategy is to find a documentation improvement, such as a missing/broken link, which will give you exposure to the code submission/review process without the added complication of technical depth.
+If you'd like to help, but don't feel confident jumping right into a code contribution another great form of contribution is improving documentation.
+Many Chef projects include documentation directly in their repository, and we also maintain the code for [docs.chef.io](https://docs.chef.io) in our [chef-web-docs](https://github.com/chef/chef-web-docs) repository.
+Documentation contributions are an excellent exposure to the code submission/review process without the added complication of technical depth.
 Please see [Contributing](#contributing) below for the workflow.

 #### Issue Assignment in Github